Yokkaichi, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you choose the right type.
-The majority of adapters currently being sold are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Be careful to choose the correct type.
+The majority of adapters currently being sold are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most countries.

 A portable power bank, like this one